riteshpandey2024-cyber/InfoSec/README.md

 </p>
 <br>

-The **Overview** screen is the entry point to the dashboard — a summary panel that simultaneously shows the four most important visualizations: Risk Ranking, Attack Trends, 2024 Distribution, and the Risk vs Spending scatter.
+The **Overview** screen is the entry point to the dashboard — a summary panel that simultaneously shows the four most important visualisations: Risk Ranking, Attack Trends, 2024 Distribution, and the Risk vs Spending scatter.
 At a glance, a reader can see which threats score Critical, how the incident landscape has shifted across a decade, what share of 2024 attacks comes from each category, and whether spending aligns with risk.
 This panel is designed to work as a self-contained project poster — every key conclusion is visible without navigating to another screen.

 ---